JohnMichaelCrawley/Spontaneous/README.md

 ## LICENSE

 Copyright © 2022 - 2023 John Crawley
-I retain all rights to my source code and no one may reproduce, distribute, or create derivative works from your work.
+I retain all rights to my source code and no one may reproduce, distribute, or create derivative works from my work.

 ## Credits
 * John Crawley - project developer
  * Anu Sahni - Project supervisor
  * Chise Negishi - Japanese localisation
- * [Name] - Cantonese localisation
- * [Name] - Mandarin localisation
- * [Name] - Italian localisation